devpro012888/htmlcheatsheet/README.md

-# htmlcheatsheet
+# HTML Cheat Sheet

-HTML Cheat Sheet
+This site will be a cheat sheet for web developers to use when creating HTML files.